 However, for optimal health, we would strongly encourage all women to have a pelvic floor assessment six week’s postpartum to prevent any symptoms from developing.

-A women’s health physiotherapist or a musculoskeletal physiotherapist specializing in treating women’s heath will carry out a full assessment of your pelvic floor muscle strength and function using real time ultrasound imaging in addition to an internal examination.
-If indicated, a pelvic floor muscle rehabilitation program will be prescribed, which may include pelvic floor muscle exercises, intravaginal electrical stimulation, bladder training and abdominal core stabilization exercises.
-In addition, any other factors that are contributing to increased pressures on the pelvic floor will be addressed during a comprehensive assessment.
+A women’s health physiotherapist or a musculoskeletal physiotherapist specializing in treating women’s heath will carry out a full assessment using real time ultrasound imaging in addition to an internal examination.
+If indicated, a pelvic floor muscle rehabilitation program will be prescribed, which may include specific exercises, intravaginal electrical stimulation, bladder training and abdominal core stabilization exercises.
+In addition, other factors will be addressed during a comprehensive assessment.
 A thorough explanation should be given to explain what the specific factors which are causing your issues should be given as each person’s issues are different.
 In my clinical experience, weakness in pelvic floor muscles is often not just from ‘not doing my exercises’, it is often related to other neuromuscular issues in other regions of the body causing excessive intra-abdominal pressure on the pelvic floor.
-Addressing these issues is what often allows pelvic floor exercises to be effective because the increased pressure is removed and the nerve supply to these muscles are optimized, which produces a much more effective contraction – making your exercises much easier.
+Addressing these issues is what often allows specific exercises to be effective because the increased pressure is removed and the nerve supply to these muscles are optimized, which produces a much more effective contraction – making your exercises much easier.

 Looking for health insurance?
 Want to better understand your current plan or healthcare options in Hong Kong?
 Contact our partner AD MediLink now at firstname.lastname@example.org or +852 2296 9773 for expert and unbiased advice.
 Their advisors are uniquely trained on the Hong Kong healthcare system to answer all your questions; on both the public and private sectors.